Products

 Anxiety Score

-Empower your mental wellbeing .
+Empower your mental wellbeing.
 The Anxiety Score is a measure designed to gauge anxiety-like behaviour based on physical activity patterns and lifestyle habits.
-It integrates various aspects of daily activity and routine to offer insights into potential anxiety indicators.
+It integrates various aspects of daily activity and routine to offer insights into potential mental health risk indicators.
 This guide outlines the factors contributing to the Anxiety Score, explaining how each element relates to anxiety levels and mental health.

 At-a-Glance: Anxiety Score